oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

 #.
 Pass a |onedpl_short| execution policy object, defined in the ``oneapi::dpl::execution``
    namespace, to a parallel algorithm.
 #.
-Use the C++ Standard Execution Policies:
+Use the C++ standard execution policies:

    #.
 Compile the code with options that enable OpenMP parallelism and/or vectorization pragmas.
    #.
 Link with the |onetbb_long| or |tbb_long| dynamic library for TBB-based parallelism.

 #.
-Use the Device Execution Policies:
+Use the device execution policies:

    #.
 Compile the code with options that enable support for SYCL 2020.